truenas/documentation/content/SCALECLIReference/Storage/CLISnapshot.md

 {{< expand "Using the Create Command" "v" >}}
 #### Description
-The `create` has one required property, `dataset`, and seven optional properties.
+The `create` command has one required property, `dataset`, and seven optional properties.
 The **Create Command Optional Properties** section below lists the seven optional properties and provides syntax examples.
 `dataset` defines the pool/dataset path for the snapshot you want to create.
 For example, *tank/minio*.
 Enter a property argument using the `=` delimiter to separate property and value.
 Enter string values in double quotes.